011: Unraveling the Mystery of the International Prefix and Understanding Country Codes

 - Dial the exit code: Begin by dialing "011."
 This tells your phone network that you are making an international call.

 - Dial the country code: Next, enter the country code for the destination country.
-For instance, the country code for the United Kingdom is 44, for Australia it's 61, and for Japan it's 81.
+Here's a good example: the country code for the United Kingdom is 44, for Australia it's 61, and for Japan it's 81.
 A comprehensive list of country codes is readily available online.

 - Dial the area code (if applicable): Many countries use area codes to further specify the location of the recipient within the country.
 These area codes are usually followed by the subscriber number.